EduCollaborations/Count-the-number-of-people-currently-in-the-room/README.md

 ## Model Setup
 1.The MobileNet SSD model is loaded using 'cv2.dnn.readNetFromCaffe'.

-2.Install OpenCV: Open a command prompt in the root directory of your project and install OpenCV using the following command:
+2.Install OpenCV: Open a command prompt in the root directory of your project and install OpenCV using the following command(Install them in the root directory after creating the Virtual environment):
 ```bash
 pip install opencv-python
 pip install opencv-contrib-python